 This document serves as a tracking sheet for issues raised within the context of P802.11bh, Operation with Randomized and Changing MAC Addresses.

+Section 3 is a “scratch pad” for brainstorming comments and ideas, and other discussion points to remember.

-Section 3 has a set of use cases which provide real-world example contexts in which some issue(s) arise from randomized and/or changing MAC addresses.
+Section 4 has a set of use cases which provide real-world example contexts in which some issue(s) arise from randomized and/or changing MAC addresses.

-Specific technical issue are then presented in Section 4, including a technical description of the scenario which raises the issue (and mapping back to relevant use case(s)), the technical details of the problem, and the impacts on the overall system including what users/components are impacted, what 802.11 features are
+Specific technical issue are then presented in Section 5, including a technical description of the scenario which raises the issue (and mapping back to relevant use case(s)), the technical details of the problem, and the impacts on the overall system including what users/components are impacted, what 802.11 features are